Skip to main content

 RATIO

-When only the dimensions shared by both inputs should be retained instead of using the dimension-union behavior of standard division.
+When only the dimensions shared by both inputs should be retained instead of using the combined dimension set.

 JavaScript errors detected